 \emph{1)} If the noise symbol $Z_i$ is on the same unqualified path as noise symbol in the node $v_{(2k-1)d+3}$,

 \emph{2)} Otherwise (for noise symbols on different unqualified paths),

-This strategy ensures that noise symbols within the same unqualified path maintain consistency in their assigned signals, while those in different paths are assigned distinct signals based on their respective coefficients \(J_i\) and secrets \(l_i\).
+This strategy ensures that noise symbols within the same unqualified path maintain consistency in their assigned messages, while those in different paths are assigned distinct messages based on their respective coefficients \(J_i\) and secrets \(l_i\).
 By doing so, the scheme preserves both the correctness and security constraints across all nodes in the unqualified path.